-Free online course creation on Teachable
+How to create online course for free on Teachable

 BEFORE STARTING: You can already have your content ready or you can create it along the way.
-Having a ready content can be really helpful so you wouldn’t have to overdo anything.
+Having ready content can be really helpful so you wouldn’t have to overdo anything.
 But the work in progress is also a nice way to do this.